collective-soundworks/soundworks/README.md

 - `constructor(options:Object = {})`
   The constructor method instantiates the `ClientDialog` module on the client side.
 It takes the `options` object as an argument, whose properties are:
+  - `activateAudio:Boolean = false`
+    If set to `true`, the module with activate the Web Audio API when the user clicks the screen (useful on iOS, where sound is muted until a user action triggers some audio commands).
+  - `color:String = 'black'`
+    Sets the background color of the view to `color` thanks to a CSS class of the same name. `color` should be the name of a class as defined in the library's `sass/_03-colors.scss` file.
-  - `id:String = 'dialog'`
+  - `name:String = 'dialog'`
-    The ID of the dialog, that will be used as the `id` HTML attribute of the `this.view`.
+    The name of the dialog, that will be used as the `id` HTML attribute of the `this.view` and the associated class.
   - `text:String`
     The text to be displayed in the dialog.
-  - `activateAudio:Boolean = false`
-    If set to `true`, the module with activate the Web Audio API when the user clicks the screen (useful on iOS, where sound is muted until a user action triggers some audio commands).

 #### ClientLoader